cnorick/curse-of-strahd-notes/Session Notes/Session 3.md

 The party hears more snarling coming from a well.
 Indignant, [[Bardolf]] decides to spit down the well.
 The ghoul at the bottom tries to shield itself as the party annihilates it.

 ## The Spiked Pit and the Split Party
 As they ventured further into the dungeon, [[Pelanil]] observes that there is a strange place in the floor.
 After throwing something onto the spot, the party realizes that they've found a trap door that falls to a spiked pit.
-Each of the party members easily jumps the pit, except for [[Bardolf]] who is certain he can find anot
+Each of the party members easily jumps the pit, except for [[Bardolf]] who is certain he can find another way around.

+Separated, the main group sneaks past more snarling.
+Worried that [[Bardolf]] would walk directly into the beasts, [[Shalooti]] uses the new [[Stones of Sending]] that

 ## The Durst's Bedroom